tamarervin/tamarervin/mysite/docs/write.md

 The detection and mapping of Coronal Holes (CH) in solar Extreme Ultraviolet (EUV) and X-Ray images is useful for a variety of scientific and space weather prediction applications.
-We build upon a previous pipeline for multi-spacecraft synchronic mapping and detection, where long-term averages of EUVI/STEREO A/B (195 A) and SDO/AIA (193 A) images are used to compute data-derived corrections for center-to-limb variations in images and intensity differences among instruments.
+We build upon a previous pipeline for multi-spacecraft synchronic mapping and detection, where long-term averages of EUVI/STEREO A/B (195 Å) and SDO/AIA (193 Å) images are used to compute data-derived corrections for center-to-limb variations in images and intensity differences among instruments.
 Full- Sun maps are built using a merge-mapping process which favors lower intensity data in areas of overlap, helping to mitigate the systematic issues of obscuration and evolution.
 After image processing and